tsung-wei-huang/tsung-wei-huang.github.io/_pages/research.md

 Our overarching goal is to create novel software systems to streamline the implementation of parallel and heterogeneous programs.
-We focus on a multidisciplinary area of scientific computing, electronic design automation, and machine learning.
+We focus on a multidisciplinary area of scientific computing, computer-aided design, and machine learning.
 We have released several open-source software
 (e.g., <a href="https://taskflow.github.io/">Taskflow</a>,
 <a href="https://github.com/OpenTimer/OpenTimer">OpenTimer</a>,